Khubth/Smart_COntract_Module2/README.md

-ETH_AVAX_MODULE_2_PROJECT
+# ETH_AVAX_MODULE_2_PROJECT
-Interact with your SmartContract through Front-end Application Description
+Interact with your SmartContract through Front-end Application

+# Description
 For this project, create a simple contract with 2-3 functions.
 Then show the values of those functions in frontend of the application.
 The files index.js, MySmartContract.sol, and deploy.js contain codes to practice interaction with the SmartContract_with_Front_end_interaction smart contract through a website.

-Prerequisites
+# Prerequisites
 Node.js (v14.0.0 or higher)
 MetaMask wallet extension installed in your browser Starter Next/Hardhat Project

-After cloning GitHub, you will want to do the following to get the code running on your computer.
+# After cloning GitHub, you will want to do the following to get the code running on your computer.

-Inside the project directory, in the terminal type: npm i Open two additional terminals in your VS code
+1. Inside the project directory, in the terminal type: npm i
+2. Open two additional terminals in your VS code
-In the second terminal type: npx hardhat node
+3. In the second terminal type: npx hardhat node
-In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js Back in the first terminal, type: npm run dev to launch the front end.
+4. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
+5. Back in the first terminal, type: npm run dev to launch the front end.
-6.Open the application in your browser, the project will be running on your localhost.
+6. Open the application in your browser, the project will be running on your localhost.
 Typically at:

 http://localhost:3000
-Setting up the local host network and a dummy account in your Metamask Wallet ->We need to set up a local network with the MetaMask wallet. otherwise, Metamask will not be able to communicate with the local node. click on the MetaMask extension then click on the top middle button which is the network selection button
+# Setting up the local host network and a dummy account in your Metamask Wallet
+->We need to set up a local network with the MetaMask wallet. otherwise, Metamask will not be able to communicate with the local node. click on the MetaMask extension then click on the top middle button which is the network selection button

 -> Click on (Add a Network)